-Biblically, the new moon ends at the appearance of the crescent moon; it begins when it is invisible (not reflecting light from the sun).
-My position on this has changed.
-119 Ministries has a good explanation on this on their web site; see their video: Time Our Creator’s Calendar – The Foundation – Part 2.
-They do discard the Hillel calendar used in this post; if I ever change any other positions on this post, I will make appropriate updates.
-There are other seemingly valid reasons for the new moon being at the sighting of the sliver so the debate continues on.
+Biblically, the ASTRONOMICAL new moon (conjunction) ends at the appearance of the new waxing crescent moon; it begins when it is invisible (not reflecting light from the sun).
+There are other seemingly valid reasons for the new moon being at the sighting of the sliver of the new waxing crescent (YOUNG – BELOW) so the debate continues on.

-Two or three witnesses are required to confirm the presence of the crescent moon in Jerusalem.
+Two or three witnesses were required to confirm the presence of the new crescent moon because that’s how matters are confirmed.
 A calendar day actually begins at sundown and changes to the next calendar day when the sun goes down the following day.
 This is consistent with the pattern of creation–darkness followed by light.

 The Hebrew calendar used today is based on a 19 year cycle called the Metonic cycle.
 The Hebrew calendar normally has 12 months each year but sometimes it is necessary to add a 13th month (an embolismic month called Adar II) if the barley is not ripe.
-This ensures that Passover is always celebrated in the month of Nissan when the barley is ripe (in the state of “Abib”).
-The new moon which marks the beginning of Nissan must come on or after the spring (vernal) equinox.
+This ensures that Passover is always celebrated in the month of Nissan when the barley is ripe (in the state of “Abib”) and that the new moon, which marks the beginning of Nissan, comes on or after the spring (vernal) equinox.

 An embolismic month (Adar II) takes place 7 times in the 19-year Metonic cycle.
 Adar II is added in the 3rd, 6th, 9th, 11th, 14th, 17th and 19th years of the Metonic cycle.
 This pattern is sometimes described as 3, 3, 3, 2, 3, 3, 2.
 It is possible to determine which years in the past and in the future had/will have an embolismic month (30 intercalary days); however, Hebrew date converters (found on the internet) which convert Gregorian calendar dates that we use to Hebrew dates warn us that results for year 1752 C.E. and before may not be accurate when calculating date conversions.
 This is an important tool for those interested in prophecy and in celebrating the feasts of the Lord because Gregorian dates calculated for Hebrew dates vary from year to year.
 This is the next best thing to the sighting of the new moon.